hpcleuven/VscDocumentation/source/access/data_transfer_using_winscp.rst

 --------------------

-To transfer files to and from the cluster, we recommend the use of `WinSCP <\%22https://winscp.net/eng/docs/start\%22>`__, which is a graphical ftp-style program (but than one that uses the ssh way of communicating with the cluster rather then the less secure ftp) that is also freely available.
+To transfer files to and from the cluster, we recommend the use of `WinSCP`_, which is a graphical ftp-style program (but than one that uses the ssh protocol to communicate with the cluster rather then the less secure ftp) that is also freely available.
 WinSCP can be downloaded both as an installation package and as a standalone portable executable.
 When using the portable version, you can copy WinSCP together with your private key on a USB